abd0Samy/DevOps_Projects/Jenkins/Task_3/README.md

 - Authorization is the process of verifying what specific applications, files, and data a user has access to (identifying the level of privilege someone has).
 ### 3) Make jenkins-shared-library and make your jenkinsfile which you used in lab2 to point to this library
 - Shared-Library REPO: (https://github.com/abd0Samy/Jenkins-library/blob/main/vars/pipeline1.groovy)
--
+- Jenkinsfile and ConsoleText are in the same directory
-### 4) try to make new slave as container or ec2 server and configure master to use it.
+### 4) try to make a new slave as a container or ec2 server and configure the master to use it.